stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 junctions with two, three, or four diverging avenues.
 In these latter cases I always followed the inmost route, which seemed to form a continuation of the one I had been traversing.
 There would be plenty of time to examine the branches after I had reached and returned from the main regions.
-I can scarcely describe the strangeness of the experience&mdash;threading the unseen ways of an invisible structure reared by forgotten hands on an alien planet!
+I can scarcely describe the strangeness of the experience--threading the unseen ways of an invisible structure reared by forgotten hands on an alien planet!

   At last, still stumbling and groping, I felt the corridor end in a sizeable open